code-dot-org/aiproxy/README.md

 Python-based API layer for LLM API's, implemented as an HTTP API in ECS Fargate.

+All of our server code is written using [Flask](https://flask.palletsprojects.com/en/2.3.x/).

+The Flask web service exists within `/src`.
+The `__init__.py` is the entry point for the app.
+The other files provide the routes.

+Other related Python code that implement features are within `/lib`.

 To Do:
 * [x] validate cicd infra (using placeholder app template)
 * [x] validate pr validation